-The Work Health and Safety Regulation 2011 prescribes exposure standards3 for substances which must not be exceeded in respect of a person at any workplace (clause 49).
+The Work Health and Safety Regulation 2017 prescribes exposure standards3 for substances that must not be exceeded in respect of a person at any workplace (clause 49).

-In addition, the Work Health and Safety (Mines and Petroleum Sites) Regulation 2014 requires a mine operator to manage risks and implement a range of control measures including:
+The Work Health and Safety (Mines and Petroleum Sites) Regulation 2014 requires a mine operator to manage risks and implement a range of control measures including:

-- implementing a principal hazard management plan for air quality or dust or other airborne contaminants (clauses 23-25) - ensuring the exposure standards for respirable and inhalable dust is not exceeded (clause 39) - implementing a ventilation control plan to ensure effective ventilation (clause 62) - implementing air quality, monitoring and ventilation arrangements (clauses 38-42, 54-64 and 71).
+- → implementing a principal hazard management plan for air quality or dust or other airborne contaminants (clauses 23-25) - → implementing a health control plan that sets out the means by which the operator will manage the risks to health associated with mining operations (clause 26) - ensuring the exposure standards for respirable and inhalable dust is not exceeded (clause 39) - → implementing air quality, monitoring and ventilation arrangements (clauses 38-42).